electrickiwi-nz/api-samples/node/README.md

 # Electric Kiwi API - NODE JS Sample

-This is a node.js app that provides sample code on how to authenticate and make calls to Electric Kiwi API.
+This is a node.js app that provides sample code on how to authenticate and make calls to the Electric Kiwi API.
 To get started with the APIs, please check the [docs](https://developer.electrickiwi.co.nz/api-documentation/).

 ## Language Requirements